 There is also ambiguity in IEEE Std 1394-1995 with respect to the source_ID field transmitted in a response packet.
 A request addressed to a node is identified by the destination_ID field and may specify a bus ID of either $3FF{16}$ (the local bus) or the value present in the most significant ten bits of the addressed node's NODE_IDS register.
-In order for the requester's transaction label matching between requests and responses to operate correctly it is necessary for the response's source_ID to be identical to the destination_ID field from the request.
+In order for the requester's transaction label matching between requests and responses to operate correctly, the response's source_ID shall be identical to the destination_ID field from the request.